evolution-gaming/recruitment/backend/SlotsGameServer.md

   as applying third party libraries to implement the communication layer
 * You briefly list all the limitations (such as missing or incomplete functionality) of your solution.

-### Make a game service in Java
+## Make a game service in Java

+### Part 1
 You are tasked with creating a RESTful service from which players can play a simple game.
+The return to player (RTP) is expected to be 97%.
+This means you need to calculate to probability of the different win levels and how often a win can occur.
+General rule is a small win should occur more frequently than a medium win, and a medium win should occur more frequently than a big win.
+> Calculation for RTP: The total amount returned to players divided by the total bets by players.
+> Example:  outcome after 100 rounds: amount returned to players = 194€, total bets 200€, RTP:  194/200 = 97%.

 The requirements for the service are:

+#### init requests
 * It should return the initial state of the game and include the following information:
   * ´Balance´ with initial amount 5000€

+#### play requests
 * It should handle a play request, which can have 2 different modes play for free and play for cash
   * ´Play for free´ – bets are never deducted from balance
   * ´Play for cash´ – bets are deducted from balance